 Your hip and glute muscles form an essential part of your overall balance system, alongside the muscles of your core and legs.
 By combining exercises that target these areas into your routine, you are building your body’s stability and strength.

 We’ve said it before, and we’ll say it again, your hip and glute muscles are a crucial part of your body’s support system, hip and glute exercises for runners are essential to help you prevent from injury when you are running.
 Sometimes you may feel sports-related injuries in your foot, leg or arm; however, you may find its origin at waist-level, so don’t wait for accidents to happen––prepare first.

 5. Prepares your body for the future

-As we age, no matter how much we don’t want it to our bodies deteriorate, and when we’re older a broken hip or leg, can really set us back.
-Keeping your body in shape when your younger paves the way for a healthier future by lessening the effects of muscle and bone degradation.
+As we age, no matter how much we don’t want our bodies to deteriorate, when we’re older a broken hip or leg, can really set us back.
+Keeping your body in shape when you're younger paves the way for a healthier future by lessening the effects of muscle and bone degradation.